WHAT KIND OF ISLAND IS MOLOKAI?

 Pu’u O Hoku (Hill Of Stars) Ranch is a beautiful tropical facility on the eastern tip of Molokai, surrounded by 14,000 acres of pristine conservation land.
 Pu’u O Hoku’s old-style Hawaiian Lodge and cottages sit atop hills gently rising from the sea, surrounded by gardens and spectacular ocean views.
 Pu’u O Hoku is a working organic ranch, HOFA certified for beef, vegetables, fruit and awa.
-Caring for the land is at the heart of our operations, as we believe that through nourishing the land we ultimately nourish all life and the Spirit.
+Caring for the land is at the heart of their operations, as they believe that through nourishing the land they ultimately nourish all life and the Spirit.

-There is a panorama of views from Pu u O Hoku’s Lodge, with the ocean to the North and East and the island of Maui in the distance.
+There are panorama views from Pu u O Hoku’s Lodge, with the ocean to the North and East and the island of Maui in the distance.
 The lodge includes a spacious main hall and meeting room with a large stone fireplace surrounded by relaxed seating and a library.